The History of the Mystics

 Later that year, the Mystics held the third of what would eventually become an annual tradition for many years - a dinner dance.
 That year’s celebration was held on a cold November evening at the Base Officer’s Club at Mitchel Air Force Base.

-There are no records of dinner dances during the next two years, (nor are there any for the first two dances in ’51 and ’52) but by 1956 the celebration had been moved to Koenig’s Restaurant, and had grown to include a magic show by a celebrity performer.
-Not content to settle for anything but the best, that year’s guest star was the great Slydini.
+There are no records of dinner dances during the period 1951 through 1953.
+A newly discovered Dinner Program dated November 10, 1954 confirms the celebration had been moved to Koenig’s Restaurant, and had grown to include a magic show by a celebrity performer.
+Not content to settle for anything but the best, that year’s guest star was the great Al Flosso.

 Over the next few years the annual dance changed locations from Koenig’s to Cookie’s restaurant in Hempstead.